Bridgewater Associates: Products

 The firm offers three hedge funds: the Pure Alpha fund, the All Weather fund, and the Pure Alpha Major Markets fund.
 It also publishes a white paper, the Daily Observations, which is read by investors worldwide on a subscription basis.

 Pure Alpha

 Bridgewater Associates launched its flagship fund, Pure Alpha, in 1989.
 It calls the fund a "diversified alpha source" that invests across a group of asset classes.
 It was designed to balance risk among various non-correlated assets through active management.
 It includes 30 or 40 simultaneous trading positions in bonds, currencies, stock indexes, and commodities to avoid affecting prices by concentrating funds in a single area.
 The fund was closed to new investors in 2006 when it reached its predetermined maximum funds level.
 As of 2019, the fund is reported to have lost money in only three of its 20 years of existence and had an average annualized return of 12%.
-However, an investment in Pure Alpha has returned 4.5% annualized since 2005 and underperformed major indices.
+But an investment in Pure Alpha has returned 4.5% annualized since 2005 and underperformed major indices.